Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Self-Stabilizing Computation

-Let us now assume that $h>n$; we will prove that the stabilization time in this case is $\max\{4n-2h,2h\}=2h$.
-By the previous argument, after $\max\{2h,n\}=2h$ rounds, all agents have no leftover garbage.
-At this time, there are $2h>2n$ correct levels in every agent's view, and so their outputs are all correct, and will be correct in all subsequent rounds. \end{proof}
+Let us now assume that $\mu>\tau n$; we will prove that the stabilization time in this case is $\max\{4\tau n-2\mu,2\mu\}=2\mu$.
+By the above argument, after $\max\{2\mu,\tau n\}=2\mu$ rounds, all agents have no leftover garbage.
+At this time, there are $2\mu>2\tau n$ correct levels in every agent's vista, and so their outputs are all correct, and will be correct in all subsequent rounds. \end{proof}

-Observe that our algorithm's stabilization time exhibits a linear dependence on the minimum garbage coefficient $h$.
+Observe that our algorithm's stabilization time exhibits a linear dependence on the minimum garbage coefficient $\mu$.
 We conjecture that this cannot be avoided in dynamic networks, and so this stabilization time is asymptotically optimal.
-Nonetheless, it is remarkable that the best stabilization time of our algorithm is achieved when $h=n$ (as opposed to $h=0$).
+Incidentally, it is remarkable that the best stabilization time of our algorithm is not achieved when $\mu=0$, but when $\mu=\tau n$.